DuttaAnirudh/wild-oasis/README.md

 ## Improvements

-- Implement the functionality to create new bookings as guests arrive.
+- Implement the functionality to create new bookings as guests arrive. [✅ Feature Added]
 - Enable editing of existing bookings.
 - Allow modifications to check-in and check-out times.
-- Implement dynamic pricing for cabins, allowing prices to vary each day.
+- Implement dynamic pricing for cabins, allowing prices to vary.
 - Upon guest checkout, navigate to a different page to generate a PDF invoice and automatically email it to the guest.